 Household structure is another predictor of car ownership, particularly among couples compared to single adults (figure 4.15).
 However, the presence of children in a household appears to have little effect on car ownership once the number of adults in the household has been taken into account.
 Most couples - possibly in part due to having two potential earners - have access to a car, with 7I per cent of couples with children owning at least one, compared to 69 per cent of couples without children.
 Similarly, most one-adult households do not own a car, with only 33 per cent of lone parents and 30 per cent of single adult households owning a car.
 Single pensioners are more likely to own a car than other single adults, but less likely than couples.
 Households with children and an income of less than £50,000 have similar or lower rates of car access to those without children.
-Above this income, households with children are slightly more likely to own at least one car, although households without children and with incomes higher than £50,000 are more likely to own a car than those with children and with incomes less than £50,000 (figure 4.16).
+Above this income, households with children and with incomes higher than £50,000 are more likely to own a car than those with children and with incomes less than £50,000 (figure 4.16).